 |G Class Drivers||1038 King St. West, Hamilton, ON, L8S 1L3||(905) 777-1112|

 - The Ministry of Transportation includes traveler’s information for Hamilton and the area on its web pages.
 A dedicated traffic report for the city lists scheduled and unscheduled maintenance and any incidents, updated every few minutes.

 - MTO traffic cameras for the QEW near Hamilton show still images from the highway, updated every three to five minutes.

 - The City of Hamilton maintains a road closures page that includes film projects happening in the city.
 Because of its diverse urban settings, Hamilton is a popular destination for television and film crews.

 - Local radio station AM900 CHML reports traffic updates every 10 minutes “on the nines.”
-That is, at :09, :19, :29 and so on, around the clock.
 The station’s website also cycles through the MTO traffic cams in the Hamilton area.

 Driving Facts for Hamilton

 - Before the completion of the Lincoln Alexander and Red Hill Valley Parkways, the only controlled-access highway route around Hamilton funneled traffic from north, east, and west over the Burlington skyway.
 Opened in 1958, the original span held a maximum of four lanes of traffic.
 The bridge was twinned, greatly increasing its capacity and reducing traffic constriction on the bridge.
 The addition of the parkways provided an alternate high-speed route to the west and south of the city.